pvinod445/Pokemons-using-Graphql-and-React/README.md

 ## Steps to Run the project
 - Clone the project
+- Navigate to that path(where project is cloned) in terminal
 - Open terminal and follow the following steps
 ```
 $ cd backend
 $ npm install
 $ npm start
 ```
-Open another terminal and follow the following steps
+- Open another terminal and follow the following steps
 ```
 $ cd frontend
 $ npm install